-Confidential information about a Disclosure will only be shared if:
+Confidential information about a PID will only be shared if:

-- the person to whom the confidential information relates consents in writing to the making of the record or disclosure of the information; - NQBP is required by law to do so; - NQBP is permitted by law to do so and reasonably believes it is necessary to disclose the information to any regulator or enforcement agency; or - If- - (i) NQBP cannot reasonably obtain the consent of the person to whom the confidential information relates; and - (ii) Making the record or disclosing the information is unlikely to harm the interests of the person to whom the confidential information relates and is reasonable in all the circumstances.
+- where the disclosure is in accordance with s.
+65 of the PID Act; - the person to whom the confidential information relates consents in writing to the making of the record or disclosure of the information; - NQBP is required by law to do so; - NQBP is permitted by law to do so and reasonably believes it is necessary to disclose the information to any regulator or enforcement agency; or - If: - (i) NQBP cannot reasonably obtain the consent of the person to whom the confidential information relates; and - (ii) Making the record or disclosing the information is unlikely to harm the interests of the person to whom the confidential information relates and is reasonable in all the circumstances.